mdarman187/cloud-config-server/README.md

 # cloud-config-server

-contains common propeerties of the microservices.
+contains common properties of the microservices.